The Soldier's Details

 Prior to enlisting Frank was recorded in the Electoral Rolls from 1936 and Directories up to 1941 as farming at Nungarin.
 He was 31 years old when he enlisted.

-Thomas McGlinn is older brother to James Edmund McGlinn whose son Donald is first cousin to Frank.
+Frank’s father Thomas McGlinn, is older brother to James Edmund McGlinn whose son Donald is first cousin to Frank.

 - River Valley Road Camp - Singapore